Skip to main navigation Skip sub navigation Skip to main content Skip to footer

 The purpose of the truck routes and dangerous goods routes network is to minimize widespread deterioration of the local road system as a result of heavy truck traffic and to minimize traffic hazards and nuisance factors in residential areas.
 The truck routes and dangerous goods routes within the City of Brandon concentrate this traffic to areas less vulnerable for exposure to truck traffic and/or dangerous goods.

-The current truck routes and dangerous goods routes are governed by the City’s Traffic By-law No. 5463 of which copies may be found in the Traffic Section of the Engineering Department or City By-laws section of the City’s web page.
+The current truck routes and dangerous goods routes are governed by the City’s PDF Icon Traffic By-law No. 5463 (103 KB) or City By-laws section of the City’s web page.

 What are Dangerous Goods